mariusavram123/cisco-notes/ENCOR/SD-WAN.md

 - Every vBond has a permanent control plane connection over a **Datagram Transport Layer Security (DTLS)** tunnel with every vSmart controller

-- As edge devices authenticaste with the vBond, they are directed to the appropriate vSmart and vManage device
+- As edge devices authenticate with the vBond, they are directed to the appropriate vSmart and vManage device

 - NAT is detected and then the edge device session is torn down